Core Program

 At Dordt, we want you to be prepared to think critically beyond your major.
 We want you to learn to participate meaningfully in the communities you belong to, bringing insight and wisdom to every area of your life.
 We help you to become not just good professionals, but good parents, faithful church members, and responsible citizens.

-This gives students a stronger foundation than they would have by simply taking courses that add variety to their studies.
-The Core provides a broader context to their studies and prepares them for shared areas of life.
+This gives you a stronger foundation than you would have by simply taking courses that add variety to your studies.
+The Core provides a broader context to your studies and will prepare you for shared areas of life.

 "Dordt has cultivated a love for learning within me, not only in my field of interest (biology), but in other areas (theology, literature, and poetry) that helps me to see the world from a holistic perspective."